-

 Researcher availability hours:Wednesday, May 13th 14:00-17:00

-Thursday, May 14th, 10:00 AM - 1:00 PMDiamond coating technology that achieves low friction and high durability
+Thursday, May 14th, 10:00 AM - 1:00 PMDiamond Coating Technology for Achieving Low Friction and High Durability

-Towards the realization of a decarbonized society, we are developing a technology to grow highly smooth diamond films on practical materials without polishing, aiming to solve the problem of "wear and high friction of sliding parts" that hinders the high efficiency of mechanical systems.
-Using our unique CH₄ concentration-modulated plasma method, we have demonstrated a high-hardness, high-smoothness, low-friction film with a surface roughness of Sz ≤ 0.20 µm, a hardness of 50 GPa or more, and a friction coefficient of 0.035, and are advancing its application to tools, molds, and machine parts.
+We are developing a technology to grow highly smooth diamond films on practical components without polishing, aiming to address wear and high friction in sliding parts that hinder the efficiency of mechanical systems for a decarbonized society.
+Using our original CH₄ concentration-modulated plasma method, we have demonstrated diamond films with high hardness, excellent smoothness, and low friction, achieving a surface roughness of Sz ≤ 0.20 µm, a hardness of 50 GPa or higher, and a friction coefficient of 0.035.
+We are advancing its application to tools, molds, and mechanical components.

 -